Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Collider prospects: RHN pair production

-In the previous sections, we mostly discuss how our model can generate the observed baryon asymmetry of the universe through the resonant mechanism.
+In the previous sections, we mostly discuss how our model can generate the observed BAU through the resonant leptogenesis mechanism.
 This has been achieved by considering two almost degenerate TeV-scale RHNs (denoted by $N_1$ and $N_2$) in the spectrum of our model.
 There is another light keV-scale neutrino $N_3$ (predominantly right-handed in nature) present in the model but it has no role to play in the leptogenesis mechanism.
-In our previous paper~\cite{Choudhury:2020cpm}, we discussed how $N_3$ can act as a dark matter candidate.
-In this paper, we focus on the collider signatures of the TeV-scale RHNs $N_{1,2}$ present in our model.
-These RHNs are not charged under the SM gauge group and therefore, the direct production of them through their interactions with the SM fields are very suppressed (can only arise through their mixing with the SM neutrinos).
-However, these RHNs can be pair produced in collider experiments through the decay of the TeV-scale $\mathrm{U}(1)$ gauge boson $Z'$ present in our model.
+In our previous paper~\cite{Choudhury:2020cpm}, we discussed how $N_3$ can act as a dark matter candidate and briefly discussed the collider prospects of $N_{1,2}$.
+Here, we study the collider signatures of the TeV-scale $N_{1,2}$ in more detail.
+Usually, the parameters in the neutrino sector are not very sensitive to collider experiments.
+The light-heavy mixing angle is one parameter that can contribute to BAU as well as can control the production rates of RHNs at colliders.
+These RHNs are not charged under the SM gauge group and therefore, direct productions of them through their interactions with the SM fields are very suppressed (can only arise through their mixing with the SM neutrinos~\cite{Deppisch:2015qwa,Banerjee:2015gca}).
+We obtain the light-heavy mixing element, e.g. $|V_{\mu N_{1,2}}|^2\sim 10^{-4}-10^{-2}$ for the parameter space corresponding to observed BAU.
+This range of $|V_{\mu N_{1,2}}|^2$ can be accessible at the future muon collider experiments (see the recent paper \cite{Li:2023tbx} and references therein).
+Various signatures of heavy RHNs that depend on the light-heavy mixing in the context of the future lepton colliders can be found in Refs.~\cite{Basso:2009hf,Li:2023tbx,Banerjee:2015gca,Chakraborty:2018khw} and in the context of the LHC experiments in Refs.~\cite{delAguila:2007qnc,Alva:2014gxa,Pascoli:2018heg}.

+Apart from the direct production of RHNs controlled by the light-heavy mixing, they can also be produced through the decay of another BSM particle~\cite{ThomasArun:2021rwf,Arun:2022ecj,Bhaskar:2023xkm}.
+In our model, $N_{1,2}$ can be pair produced in through the decay of the TeV-scale $\mathrm{U}(1)$ gauge boson $Z'$ leading to a new production mode for RHNs.
+This channel depends mostly on the parameters related to the gauge sector of the model that has very little role to play in neutrino phenomenology.
 In the subsequent discussion, we investigate interesting signatures of our model that can be tested at the LHC experiments.